EtchUK/Etch.OrchardCore.AdminTheme/README.md

 Add edit option on admin area page displaying list of items comtained by a content item.

+### Unsaved Changes Prompt

+Users will be prompted when leaving a page that has unsaved changes unless the form is being submitted.

 ## Development

 ### Prerequisities